opentensor/developer-docs/docs/bittensor-rel-notes.md

 - A new flag `--all` is added to `btcli wallet transfer` command.
 This transfers all the available balance in the provided wallet to the destination coldkey.
 - You can now use either hotkey names or ss58 addresses in both `--include-hotkeys` and `--exclude-hotkeys` options for `btcli stake add` and `btcli stake remove` commands.
-- Enhanced the user experience by prompting the user for wallet path before prompting for wallet name.
+- Enhanced the user experience by not prompting the user for wallet path every time.
+- For better user experience, the `btcli stake remove` command now does not ask for confirmation when `--no-prompt` is used.
 - Enhanced the error message when the user provides incorrect password.
 - For better user experience while using the `btcli wallet` with `regen_coldkey`, `regen_coldkeypub` and `regen_hotkey` subcommands, a success message and the regenerated wallet details are displayed when the command runs succesfully.
-- For better user experience, the `btcli stake remove` command now shows confirmation when `--no-prompt` is used.

 ### Fixed issues